Work B.1.1

 The Arabic version of the most widespread pseudepigraph attributed to Ptolemy (B.1).
 The Thamara circulated as a separate work but also together with various commentaries in which the verba are quoted in full and commented upon individually, the most prominent ones being those by Abū Jaʿfar (C.3.1) and al-Ṭūsī (Persian commentary on the Arabic verba in C.3.4, Arabic translation in C.3.5).

-Content: While the Thamara’s content is virtually identical in all extant Arabic manuscripts, the ways in which its verba are organised vary greatly.
+Content: The Thamara’s content is virtually identical in all extant Arabic manuscripts, although Pseudo-Ptolemy’s introduction is sometimes omitted and the verba are organised in various ways.
 The original collection contained 100 verba, but none of the surviving manuscripts appear to be based exclusively on this version.
 The vast majority of the manuscripts split verbum 1 into three parts and designate the second and third part as new verba, thus shifting the numbering by 2 for a total of 102 verba.
 This peculiar 102-verbum version originated in a manuscript of Abū Jaʿfar’s commentary (C.3.1) and was used as the base text in the commentaries of al-Iṣbahānī (C.3.2) and al-Ṭūsī (C.3.4).

 Another Thamara version is attributed to the Andalusian astronomer Abū l-ʿAbbās Aḥmad b.
 Yūsuf b. al-Kammād (fl.
 510/1116-7) and sorts the 100 verba of the original version in eight thematic chapters (listed in Martorello & Bezza, pp. 36–38).
 It is found in two manuscripts containing only the Thamara itself (Cairo, Dār al-kutub, riyāḍa Taymūr 141, and Tunis, Waṭaniyya, 11933), in two manuscripts that include Abū Jaʿfar’s commentary (Escorial, RBMSL, ár.
 918, and Uppsala, UB, O Nova 550, pp. 208–304), as well as in the unique manuscript Florence, BML, Or.
 94 of the anonymous commentary on the Thamara composed c.
 1224, most probably in al-Andalus (C.3.3).
 The verbum numbering in Ibn al-Kammād’s version starts from 1 in each chapter, but the Escorial manuscript and the anonymous commentary also provide the numbering according to the 100-verbum version.
 While the two manuscripts without the commentary assign the reworking to Ibn al-Kammād in their title, and the anonymous commentary references a Thamara manuscript by ‘al-Kammād’ (sic, f.
 75v:17), the two manuscripts with Abū Jaʿfar’s commentary never mention him explicitly.
 These, however, include a preface that can be attributed to Ibn al-Kammād since it explains, after praising Ptolemy and Abū Jaʿfar, why a verbum order different from theirs was devised and followed.
 Hence, it is very well possible that Ibn al-Kammād’s version originally included the commentary, and that the text of the Cairo and Tunis manuscripts was extracted from a witness with the commentary.